Al3zama1/swe-notes/CCNA/12 - Subnetting.md

 1 1 0 1 1 1 1 1 = 223
 192.168.1.223/27

-METHOD 2:
-The first 3 bits are borrowed.
-The value of the last borrowed bit is 32.
-The network address of the next subnet can be obtained by adding 32.
-Then, 1 is subtracted to obtain the broadcast network of the current subnet.
-192 + 32 = 224 (network address of next subnet)
-124 - 1 = 223
-192.168.1.223/27

 ```
 * The first usable address: 192.168.1.193/27
 * The last usable address: 192.168.1.222/27